AndersDeath/diary2/000-current.md

 # 27 Septemper - Tuesday - Saint-Petersburg

 My mood bacome better.
-Thoday is Ksushas birthday. this is very iportant date.
+Today is Ksushas birthday. this is very iportant date.
 She is 30 years old today.
 I am sitting and dring bear.
 We expected another celebration.
 It's crearly understandable that the was has broken everything.
 Even more, Puting ruined everything.
 That's bullshit.

+# 28 September - Wednesday - Saint-Petersburg